ringanta/terraform-aws-acm-multiple-hosted-zone/examples/without-domain-validation/README.md

 ```

 Note that this example may create resources that cost money.
-Run `terraform destroy` when you don't need the resources anymore.
+Run `terraform destroy` to clean up the resources.

 ## Requirements